d12frosted/elpa-mirror/nongnu/eat-readme.txt

   (however you can make a char mode spending some effort).
 And it too flickers like Term, so despite being much faster that Eat, it seems to be slow.
-If you need your terminal to handle huge bursts (megabytes) of data, you should Vterm.
+If you need your terminal to handle huge bursts (megabytes) of data, you should use Vterm.

 3.3 Coterm + Shell